DeepGAInS/GAInS/README.md

 The code of GAInS is built on [detectron2](https://github.com/facebookresearch/detectron2) and [ORCNN](https://github.com/waiyulam/ORCNN), thanks for the Third Party Libs.

 ## Question
-Feel free to email us if you have questions:
+Should you have any questions:
 Runsheng Liu (rliuar@connect.ust.hk), Hao Jiang (hjiangaz@cse.ust.hk)